What is IIMPACT?

 Please inform our office in advance.

 Special Sponsors who have partnered us over many years and are pleased with our progress have praised our working and achievements.
-Now that we have spread our reach and are educating over 50,000 children, they have seen our need for an increasingly formal set-up and greater controls.
+Now that we have spread our reach and are educating close to 60,000 children, they have seen our need for an increasingly formal set-up and greater controls.
 One of our Special Sponsors has now stepped in to cover our administrative costs.